B2B SaaS Case Study

 Overview

-Destructive or sensitive actions are visible but intentionally friction-aware to prevent misuse.
+- Destructive or sensitive actions are friction-aware to prevent misuse.

 Subscriptions and Billing

-Finance and support teams often need self-serve access to billing history without jumping tools.
+- Supports finance and support teams with self-serve access without jumping tools.

 - Global default states.